Trinityrace/wk4pizza/README.md

 ###  Project name.
- Pizza palace website .
+ Pizza O'clock website .

 ###  project description.
-Pizza palace website allows customers to order different pizza sizes with one or more toppings
+Pizza palace website allows customers to order different pizza sizes with one or more toppings, and also different types of crusts are available.

 ###  Author.